lifanxi/synologytools/README.md

-# synologytools
-Scripts for Synology NAS
+# Tool scripts for Synology NAS